rossta/static_fm/README.markdown

 A static file manager: install and upgrade vendor assets (Javascript|CSS).

+##

+This project is still under heavy development

 ## Contributing to static_fm

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet